Azure/terraform-provider-azapi/docs/data-sources/azapi_resource.md

 * `location` - The Azure Region where the azure resource should exist.

-* `output_payload` - The output HCL object containing the properties specified in `response_export_values`.
+* `output` - The output HCL object containing the properties specified in `response_export_values`.
 Here are some examples to use the values.
 ```
 // it will output "registry1.azurecr.io"
 output "login_server" {
-  value = azapi_resource.example.output_payload.properties.loginServer
+  value = azapi_resource.example.output.properties.loginServer
 }

 // it will output "disabled"
 output "quarantine_policy" {
-  value = azapi_resource.example.output_payload.properties.policies.quarantinePolicy.status
+  value = azapi_resource.example.output.properties.policies.quarantinePolicy.status
 }
 ```